ksw95/ksw95/README.md

 ### Hi there, I am [Shao Wei](https://github.com/ksw95) 👋

-I am System QA Engineer and a part time Undergraduate Student pursuing a Bachelors(Hons) in Software Engineering.
+I am Digital Product Manager and a part time Undergraduate Student pursuing a Bachelors(Hons) in Software Engineering.

-Open to entry level job opportunities and internship opportunities.
+Looking for opportunities to switch into a Software Engineer role.